Commencement From A-Z

 To help preserve your memories of commencement, GradImages will take professional photos of each candidate during the ceremony.
 You will deal directly with the studio regarding this service.
 You will receive a free passport-sized digital proof of your photo on an order card within 5 to 7 days following the ceremony.
 You are not obligated to purchase any of these photos.
 GradImages can be contacted at 800-261-2576 and at email@example.com.
 Register with GradImages to ensure that your graduation proofs can be delivered to you in a timely manner.
 If you click "Pre-event Registration" you can register your email address and add addresses of family and friends that you would like to view the proofs.

-Commissioning ceremonies will begin at 4:30 p.m. in the Alumni Chapel.
-A reception will follow for family, friends and guests in the Union 237 A/B.
+Commissioning ceremony will begin at 9:00 a.m. on Friday, May 8 in Hendricks Hall.
+A reception will follow for family, friends and guests in Union 240.

 - 8 a.m. to 5 p.m. - Academic regalia (cap and gown) distribution, University Store, Elliott Union 128.
 Picture ID is required.